 that can be severe, and may be life-threatening or lead to death.
 If you

 develop a rash with any of the following symptoms, stop using ISENTRESS and

 - extreme tiredness

 - problems breathing

-Sometimes allergic reactions can affect body organs, like the liver.
-Contact your doctor right away if you have any of the following signs or symptoms of liver problems:
+Sometimes allergic reactions can affect body organs, such as your liver.
+Call your doctor right away if you have any of the following signs or symptoms of liver problems:

 - dark or tea colored urine